-Yes, since the Archives is a government building, all visitors need to go through security when they enter the Museum.
-Please leave any oversized items at home, as everything you bring needs to fit through security’s machines (like you use at the airport).
+Yes, since the Archives is a government building, all visitors need to go through security when they enter the museum.
+Please leave any oversized items at home because everything you bring needs to fit through security’s machines (like you use at the airport).

 What time is the program?